WinterTheDev/WinterTheDev/README.md

 ## My Aspirations

-- To usher in the age of Electric Cars
+- To help usher in the age of Electric Cars
-- To help humankind colonize the moon
+- To aid in humanity's goal to inhabit the moon